pulumi/examples/aws-ts-static-website/README.md

 It may be more efficient to not manage individual files using Pulumi and and instead just use the AWS CLI to sync local files with the S3 bucket directly.

-Remove the call to `crawlDirectory` and run `pulumi update`.
+Remove the call to `crawlDirectory` and run `pulumi up`.
 Pulumi will then delete the contents of the S3 bucket, and no longer manage their contents.
 Then do a bulk upload outside of Pulumi using the AWS CLI.